A k-mer Based Approach for SARS-CoV-2 Variant Identification: Introduction

 In representation based data analysis, on the other hand, each data object is first mapped to a vector in a fixed-dimensional vector space, taking into account important structure in the data (such as order).
-Vector space machine learning algorithms are then used on the vector representations of sequences.
-This approach has been highly successful in the analysis of data from various domains such as graphs~\cite{hassan2020estimating,Hassan2021Computing}, nodes in graphs~\cite{ali2021predicting}, electricity consumption~\cite{ali2019short,Ali2020ShortTerm} and images ~\cite{Bo_ImageKernel}.
-This approach yields significant success in sequence analysis, since the features representation takes into account the sequential nature of the data, such as texts~\cite{Shakeel2020LanguageIndependent,Shakeel2020Multi,Shakeel2019MultiBilingual}, electroencephalography and electromyography sequences~\cite{atzori2014electromyography,ullah2020effect}, Networks~\cite{Ali2019Detecting1}, and biological sequences~\cite{leslie2002mismatch,farhan2017efficient,Kuksa_SequenceKernel,ali2021effective}.
+Vector space ML algorithms are then used on the vector representations of sequences.
+This approach has been highly successful in the analysis of data from various domains such as graphs~\cite{hassan2020estimating,Hassan2021Computing}, nodes in graphs~\cite{ali2021predicting}, and electricity consumption~\cite{ali2019short,Ali2020ShortTerm}.
+This approach yields significant success in sequence analysis, since the feature representation takes into account the sequential nature of the data, such as texts~\cite{Shakeel2020LanguageIndependent,Shakeel2020Multi,Shakeel2019MultiBilingual}, electroencephalography and electromyography sequences~\cite{atzori2014electromyography,ullah2020effect}, Networks~\cite{Ali2019Detecting1}, and biological sequences~\cite{leslie2002mismatch,farhan2017efficient,Kuksa_SequenceKernel,ali2021effective,ali2021simpler,ali2021spike2vec}.
 For biological sequences (DNA and protein), a feature vector based on counts of all length $k$ substrings (called $k$-mers) occurring exactly or inexactly up to $m$ mismatches (mimicking biological mutations) is proposed in~\cite{leslie2002mismatch}.
-The kernel value between two sequences --- the dot product between the corresponding feature vectors --- serves as a pairwise proximity measure and is the basis of kernel based machine learning.
+The kernel value between two sequences --- the dot product between the corresponding feature vectors --- serves as a pairwise proximity measure and is the basis of kernel based ML.
 We provide the technical definition of feature maps and the computational aspects of kernel computation in Section~\ref{sec_proposed_approach}.
+In this paper, our contributions are the following: \begin{enumerate} \item We propose a method based on $k$-mers (for feature vector generation) and kernel approximation (to compute pairwise similarity between spike sequences) that classify the variants with very high accuracy. \item We show that spike sequences alone can be used to efficiently classify different COVID-19 variants. \item We show that the proposed method outperforms the baseline in terms of accuracy, precision, recall, F1-measure, and ROC-AUC. \item We show that with only $1\%$ of the data for training, we can achieve high prediction accuracy. \end{enumerate}